milessabin/shapeless/README.md

 License v2, hosted on [github][source].
 Binary artefacts are published to the [Sonatype OSS Repository Hosting service][sonatype] and synced to Maven Central.

-Discussion of shapeless and generic programming in Scala in general happens on the [Typelevel mailing list][group].
+Discussion of shapeless and generic programming in Scala in general happens on the [mailing list][group].
 You will also find many of the main shapeless contributors in its [Gitter channel][gitter] and on IRC in the #shapeless channel on [freenode][irc].
 Questions about shapeless are often asked and answered under the [shapeless tag on StackOverflow][so].
 Some articles on the implementation techniques can be found on